 What happens to dogs that are not selected in a program?

-The dogs that are not selected are offered to the general public.
+The dogs that are not selected are offered to the general public for a donation.
 The foster family which cared for the dog during its first year of life is given priority.
 If the family cannot adopt the dog, we then turn to our waiting list (about 5 years waiting time).
-A 1 000$ donation to the foundation is required to adopt one of these dogs.
+A donation around $1,000 to the foundation is required to adopt one of these dogs.
 The dogs are spayed or neutered, vaccinated and have received a basic training.
 To be added to the waiting list, please contact us via firstname.lastname@example.org.

 What happens to retired dogs?